The Best of Slovenia

-Roughly five miles outside the town of Soča, the WWI-era Kluže Fort keeps a close watch over the narrowest part of a valley leading to Italy.
+Roughly five miles outside the town of Soča, the WWI-era Kluže Fortress keeps a close watch over the narrowest part of a valley leading to Italy.
 In the 15th century, the Italians had a fort here to defend against the Ottomans.
 Five hundred years later, during World War I, Austrians used it to keep Italians out of their territory.
 Ladder rungs fixed to the cliff face (across the road from the fort) allowed soldiers to quickly get up to the mountaintop.

-This modest but world-class museum offers a haunting look at the tragedy of the Soča Front.
+This old-school but world-class museum offers a haunting look at the tragedy of the Soča Front.
 The tasteful exhibits, with fine English descriptions and a pacifist tone, take an even-handed approach to the fighting — without getting hung up on identifying the "good guys" and the "bad guys."
-The museum's focus isn't on the guns and heroes, but on the big picture of the front and the stories of the common people who fought and died here.
+The museum's focus isn't on the guns and heroes, but on the big picture of the front and the stories of the common people who fought and died there.

 Škocjan offers fantastical cave formations and a spectacularly vast canyon with a raging underground river.
 The main attraction is a guided two-mile hike through the caves.
-The first half of the experience is the "Silent Caves" (so called for the lack of running water), with a wide array of wondrous formations and what seem like large caverns.
+The first part of the experience is the "Silent Caves" (so called for the lack of running water), with a wide array of wondrous formations and what seem like large caverns.
 The experience builds and builds as you go into ever-more-impressive grottoes, until you reach the truly colossal final cavern and its thundering river.